Your puppy price (with a minimum stud fee being $2000)

 “The largest grizzly bear that was ever known to inhabit the Wasatch Range is reported to have been killed in the Right Hand Fork of Logan Canyon by William (Frank) Clark, a sheepherder,” the story stated.
 The bear was believed to have killed as many as 15 sheep in one night and Old Eph was indeed possibly the largest and most elusive bear ever in the Beehive State."

 The name is special and so is the dog: "In a market flooded by goldens with dubious field credentials, finding a solid gunning companion is like finding the proverbial needle in a haystack."
 Unless you've met Erica.
-I consider Erica Christensen to be one of the foundational godmothers of the true and living hunting golden.
-Over the last 32 years her work has focused on perfecting the golden gun dog.
+I consider Erica Christensen to be one of the foundational breeders of today's hunting golden.
+Over the last 30+ years, her work has focused on perfecting the golden gun dog.
 Erica was involved with the original AKC steering committee for the hunt tests credentials.
 Just one of her many influences on the American golden retriever.
 Picking up Eph in Colorado December 22, 2020, Pixie's last litter, daughter of Bree, was a dream come true.
-Bree is one of the most gifted hunters Erica's had in 32 years.
+Bree is one of the most gifted hunters Erica's had in those years.
 Those that know her program also know that she breeds wavy or curly coated goldens.
 Eph is an iconic throwback in the golden retriever foundational pedigrees.
-His extremely curly coat is as unique as he his.
+His curly coat is as unique as he his.
 Many golden history buffs have assumed that the curl had come the early Tweed water dog ancestors.
 However, some think they came from his more immediate ancestors, Tiverton Best Lad and Rajah.
-Either way, 32 years of gun dog genetics and over 150 years of recessive curly genes are roaming the mountains and valleys of Cache County.
+Either way, 30 + years of gun dog genetics and over 150 years of recessive curly genes are roaming the mountains and valleys of Cache County.
 He's everything we hoped for and more.